 Ask any primary grades teacher about reading fluency, and you are likely to hear something about WCPM from one-minute oral readings.
-(That’s Words Correct Per Minute, a bit like miles per hour.)
+(That’s words correct per minute, a bit like miles per hour.)
 You might even hear some benchmark numbers that describe how this number goes up in the primary grades.
-It’s true: in first and second grades, students are typically increasing their reading speed limit from about 8 WCPM to over 80 WCPM (see “Oral reading fluency norms: A valuable assessment tool for reading teachers” for more information).
+It’s true: in first and second grade, students are typically increasing their reading speed limit from about 8 WCPM to over 80 WCPM (see “Oral reading fluency norms: A valuable assessment tool for reading teachers” for more information).

 How does fluency work this magic?
 Pulled apart, three key elements each play a huge role in that move to reading with comprehension: rate, accuracy, and prosody.

 A student’s WCPM predicts reading comprehension, especially in the primary grades time while rate is accelerating (see J. Ricardo García and Kate Cain’s 2014 article, “Decoding and reading comprehension”).
 Kids who can read 40 WCPM are not as likely to understand what they read as kids who read 80 WCPM.
 Accuracy also becomes an excellent window into how well a student might understand different levels of text, particularly once students have gathered some initial speed in their reading.
 This is because a student with higher accuracy is likely using all kinds of clues to figure out if a word is what they think it is.
 They don’t just use decoding skills, but context and meaning clues, as well (see “Behind the test scores: What struggling readers really need”).

-We can’t forget about prosody, though: it’s already the neglected stepchild in the fluency family.
-Prosody means expression and phrasing that support meaning: it’s that certain something that many primary grades teachers do so well in read-alouds.
+We can’t forget about prosody, though.
+“Prosody” means expression and phrasing that support meaning.
+It’s that certain something that many primary grades teachers do so well in read alouds.
 We want kids reading with prosody, too.
-We don’t want them “barking at text,” calling out words as if they are a list.
+We don’t want them barking at text, that is, just calling out words as if they are a list.
 Prosody works as a bridge from automaticity to comprehension.
-Research, including “Reading fluency as an indicator of reading comprehension,” is showing that when we attend to a student’s prosody in addition to their rate and accuracy, we get better insight into their path to reading with comprehension (Basaran, 2013).
+Research, including “Reading fluency as an indicator of reading comprehension,” is showing that when we attend to a student’s prosody in addition to their rate and accuracy, we get better insight into their path to reading with comprehension.